KrisnhoeRinaldy/fullstackopen/part0/single_page_app_diagram.md

     server->>browser: Updated json files with the newest notes deactivate server

-    Note right of browser: The browser executes the callback function that renders the new notes
+    Note right of browser: The browser executes the callback function that renders the latest notes
 ```